 Beginning of blue wave or just a summer fling?
 Conservatives meet amid polling boost

-Conservative Leader Pierre Poilievre and his wife Anaida leave a news conference in Quebec City, Wednesday, Sept.
-6, 2023.
+Conservative Leader Pierre Poilievre speaks to his caucus as he meets them prior to the Conservative convention, in Quebec City, Thursday, Sept.
+7, 2023.
 THE CANADIAN PRESS/Jacques Boissinot

 Share: